neunhoef/CuckooMap/README.md

       - cascade of `InternalCuckooMap`s, each constant size
       - sizes grow exponentially
       - hot set is heuristically kept in the early, smaller tables
-      - Cuckoo filters are used to have a fast path if a key is not in the table
+      - Cuckoo filters are optionally used to have a fast path if a key is not in the table
       - unique keys
       - thread-safe